DakeQQ/ONNX-Runtime-Common-Process-Tools/ONNX_OPTIMIZE_SKILL.md

 - repeated reciprocal, square root, logarithm, or exponentiation of constants.

 If a value depends only on model configuration or immutable weights, compute it once.

+Do not fold a value that must stay runtime-controllable.
+When the exported module includes a runtime control submodule, such as a repetition or frequency penalty stage, keep its control parameters, including `penalty_range`, as graph input parameters rather than baking them into constants, even if they look invariant at export time.
+Apply this only when that submodule is actually part of the export; if the exporter does not include the penalty module, the parameter is not required.

 ---